Updated August 12, 2020

 Difference: 667 performances

 Candide was not a hit in its original production, but the cast album became a favorite amongst theatre fans and the overture quickly became a standard selection for orchestras around the world.
-Due to the popularity of the score, Harold Prince decided to radically revise Candide, giving it a completely new book, some new songs, and a dramatically shorter run time (90 minutes with no intermission).
+Due to the popularity of the score, Harold Prince decided to radically revise Candide for his 1974 production, giving it a completely new book, some new songs, and a dramatically shorter run time (90 minutes with no intermission).
 This new version was finally a hit with audiences and led to a rebirth of the show, which still gets produced today.

 Synopsis: Cabaret singer Sally Bowles performs at the decadent Kit Kat Klub as the Nazi Party quietly takes hold of 1930s Berlin.